alcoranpaul/text_to_brainrot/README.md

 ## Script Descriptions

 * **`main.py`**: The main entry point of the application.
 It orchestrates the entire process: generating text, audio, subtitles, and the final video.
-It also handles loading environment variables from the `.env` file.
 * **`generate_text.py`**: Contains the `createText` function responsible for transforming the input text into "brain rot" style.
 The `_generateText` function in `main.py` handles the user confirmation loop for this generated text.
 * **`generate_audio.py`**: Contains the `generateAudio` function, which handles text-to-speech.
 It likely has logic to use different TTS engines (e.g., Whisper for direct audio generation if capable, Microsoft TTS, or models accessible through the OpenRouter API).
 The `_generateAudio` function in `main.py` manages the audio generation process.
-* **`make_subtitles.py`**: Contains the `generateSubtitlesSSA` function, which transcribes the audio (if needed) and potentially uses fuzzy matching to align the generated subtitles with the original (or slightly modified) brain rot text, saving them in SSA format.
+* **`make_subtitles.py`**: Contains the `generateSubtitlesSSA` function, which transcribes the audio and potentially uses fuzzy matching to align the generated subtitles with the original (or slightly modified) brain rot text, saving them in SSA format.
 The `_generateSubtitiles` function in `main.py` handles the subtitle generation.
 * **`make_video.py`**: Contains the `make_video_with_subs` function, which takes the generated audio and subtitle files, a random video from the `videos` directory, and uses FFmpeg to combine them into a final video file with embedded subtitles.
 The `_generateFinalVideo` function in `main.py` manages the final video creation.

 ## Configuration